The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 // options would be 2 for example, not "2"
 ```

-But our `prompt` always returns strings?
+Wait, but our `prompt` always returns strings.
 How are we supposed to convert "2" to `2`?
 An easy way to do that is to use [the `Number()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number).
 Give it a try (and don't forget about `trim()` to format input)!

 ## Validation
 Obviously, the user could type nonsense instead of a number.
 One of the benefits of wrapping this "simple" logic into a function is that we could handle errors right her.
 That way, no logic has to change beyond this function, but our entire app is safer.
 For example, we could automatically set any non-number input to equal 0, and elegantly handle that.

 HOWEVER!
 Don't do it now!
-An MVP is *mostly* about the happy path, and we specifically said validation and error handling was a stretch goal, let's not get distracted from out plan and keep moving forward.
+An MVP is *mostly* about the happy path (e.g. assume the user makes no/few mistakes), and we specifically said validation and error handling was a stretch goal.
+Let's not get distracted from out plan and keep moving.

 # Step 8: "Route" to an "event handler"
 You may hear that a program is "event driven."
-That means it's really easy to follow a pattern of "When a user does X action, trigger Y function."
-Very often the function that "handles" the event, so it's called something like `handleSubmit()` or `handleClick()`.
-Let's use that convention and write a stub (meaning valid syntax but empty) function called `handleGuessingGame()`.
+That means it follows a pattern of "When a user does X action, trigger Y function."
+The functions that "handle" the events are usually called something like `handleSubmit()` or `handleClick()`.
+Let's use that convention and write a stub function (meaning valid syntax but empty) called `handleGuessingGame()`.
+Note, this isn't _exactly_ events becaue the functions aren't automatically triggered, but it's close enough!
+You'll learn real events and how to handle them soon.

 Now, the "event" is selecting an option, but how do we know what to do based on their selection?
-Simple, let's "route" them to their destination based on their choice.
-We have a couple options.
+Simple, let's "route" them to their proper function based on their choice.
+We have a couple of ways of doing this:

 ```js
 // Traditional if/else